 As its name implies, this source directly addresses how to treat childhood obesity.
 More specifically, it gives a nice outline (provided by the American Academy of Pediatrics) for how the physician should handle it.
 Near the end it also provides some challenges, which could direct me towards additional research (or an indication of the kinds of questions I may receive at the end).

 Kallem S, Carroll-Scott A, Gilstad-Hayden K, Peters SM, McCaslin C, Ickovics JR. Children’s Report of Lifestyle Counseling Differs by BMI Status.
-Childhood Obesity [Internet].
-2013 June; 9(3): 216-22.
+Childhood Obesity.2013 June; 9(3): 216-22.
 Available at: http://online.liebertpub.com.offcampus.lib.washington.edu/doi/pdfplus/10.1089/chi.2012.0100

 Again, this source provides information on the attitude of physicians.
 Looking at how much attention they give to children with varying BMI’s, it demonstrates that most of the time we let the children get really sick before taking charge.
 This is quite contrary to the kind of preventative medicine we should be practicing.